 Come to the ASC, currently located in Marquis Hall but soon moving to the Gordon Oakes Red-Bear Student Centre, to study, use a computer, connect with other students, and participate in the wide variety of programs and services offered throughout the year, including:

 - English and math tutoring

-- academic skills workshops
+- student development workshops